sametcopur/treemind/docs/source/experiments/experiment_main.rst

 by a target function like ``(x1 - x2)^2``, treemind captures not only ``-2x1x2`` but also the total effect, including ``x1^2`` and ``x2^2``.

+treemind is exceptionally fast in terms of computational time, particularly excelling in interaction analysis.
+It can analyze the entire model within seconds.

 Experiments
 -----------